catch-design/fe-test/README.md

 1. Fork or clone this repo.
 2. Set up a "static" project that includes a basic build system.
 3. Develop a page based on the design using SCSS and a templating language of your choice.
-4. If you are completing this test as part of a job application please include a zip file of your project (including git config/metadata) with your application otherwise create a pull request and we'll take a look :)
+4. Get the test to us by emailing tech-tests@catchdesign.co.nz
+    1. A link to your repo or
+    2. A zip file of your project including git config/metadata

 ### Guidelines